 Zack's serious face immediately made Cloud worried.
 His first thought was, silly enough, that Zack didn't want to train him anymore.
 His stomach twisting with anxiousness at what the First could possibly say, and Cloud put down the sandwich to give Zack his full attention.

-"My mentor's name was Angeal," Zack said, and he sounded tired as he said it.
+"My mentor's name was Angeal," Zack said, sounding worn.
 Cloud's eyes were wide as he realized Zack was telling him the story of what happened to Angeal.
 The blond knew bits and pieces, but he'd never really heard the whole thing, and hadn't expected to.

 "He was honorable and fair, and a real role model for all the new SOLDIERs.
 This was his sword," Zack said, indicating the buster sword in his hand.
 Cloud looked down at it, remembering all the travels he'd done with it.
 He'd known in some way that the sword had been passed down to Zack, but he may have confused the feelings when Zack had handed it to him just before he had passed away.